cxy0714/Method-of-Moments-Inference-for-GLMs/README.md

 To generate Figures 6, 12, 14, and 16, use `mar_clean_cluster_mom.R` and `mar_plot_mom_hist_qqnorm.R` in the folder `code_clean_plot` after obtaining the data.

-Any questions about the code, fell free to contact me.
+Any questions about the code, fell free to contact xingyuchen0714@sjtu.edu.cn.
+By the way, You should really seal up functions that are used multiple times

 [^1]: **Bellec P C. Observable adjustments in single-index models for regularized M-estimators**[J]. arXiv preprint arXiv:2204.06990, 2022.